SuperLike > Dashboard

 In the case of stores, you will probably see little cross-functional exchange when looking at the comparison graph by "Location", as employees have little contact with other locations.

-In this case, you'll get a more targeted analysis by filtering on a facility's population and choosing as a comparison dimension the teams within that facility or a demographic attribute such as seniority in the company.
+In this case, you'll get a more targeted analysis by filtering on a facility's population and choosing as a comparison dimension the teams within that facility or a demographic analysis filter such as seniority in the company.

 On the left side of the graph, move your mouse over the different streams to see the number of SuperLikes sent.
 The streams are larger or smaller depending on the volume of SuperLikes sent.